 A21.
 An auditor with responsibilities for reporting on financial statements including financial information of one or more components audited by other auditors is required to obtain sufficient appropriate audit evidence that the work of the other auditors is adequate for the purposes of the audit.
-The same principle applies to reliance on another auditor in a different type of engagement.
-The auditor of a regulated entity who relies on work undertaken by other auditors needs to establish reporting arrangements such that the other auditors bring to the attention of the auditor of the regulated entity matters arising from their work which may give rise to a duty to report to a regulator.
+The same principle applies to using the work of another auditor in a different type of engagement.
+The auditor of a regulated entity who uses the work undertaken by other auditors needs to establish reporting arrangements such that the other auditors bring to the attention of the auditor of the regulated entity matters arising from their work which may give rise to a duty to report to a regulator.

-5 ISA (UK and Ireland) 220, "Quality Control for an Audit of Financial Statements," paragraph 15.
+&lt;sup>8 ISA (UK) 220 (Revised June 2016), Quality Control for an Audit of Financial Statements, paragraph 15.

 - A22.
 The nature of the reporting arrangements will depend on the nature of the work undertaken by the other auditors.
 For example, the statutory duty to make a report relates to the legal entity subject to regulation rather than to the entire group to which that entity may belong.
-Consequently, the auditor of a holding company authorised by one regulator would not be expected to have knowledge of all matters which come to the attention of a subsidiary's auditor.
+Consequently, the auditor of a holding company authorized by one regulator would not be expected to have knowledge of all matters which come to the attention of a component auditor.
 The auditor of the regulated entity would, however, have a duty to report, where appropriate, matters which arise from the audit of the regulated entity's own financial statements and of the consolidated group figures. - A23.
-Where the audit of a regulated entity is undertaken by joint auditors, knowledge obtained by one auditing firm is likely to be deemed to be known by the other.
+Where the audit of a regulated entity is undertaken by joint auditors, knowledge obtained by one firm is likely to be deemed to be known by the other.
 Care will therefore be needed in agreeing and implementing arrangements to exchange information relating to matters which may give rise to a duty to report to a regulator.